-6. Schedule C - Property Claimed as Exempt (form B 6C)
+4. Schedule C - The Property You Claim as Exempt (B106C)

-10. Schedule G - Executory Contracts and Unexpired Leases (form B 6G)
+7. Schedule G - Executory Contracts and Unexpired Leases (B106G)

-18. Mailing matrix, on paper, Names and Addresses only
+14. Mailing matrix, on paper, Complete Names and Addresses only

-19. Disk containing all creditor name and addresses.
+16. Disk containing all creditor name and addresses.
 Must be in Text format only.
 (Creditor.txt) For disk requirements refer to our website for further instructions (www.flmb.uscourts.gov - forms - Notices (matrix Filing instructions), Must be in Text format only.
 (Creditor.txt)

 Other Documents that may be applicable at the time of filing a petition package:

-Application to Pay Filing Fee in Installments (B 3A)
+Application for Individuals to Pay the Filing Fee in Installments (B103A)

-Chapter 13 Plan (The Model Plan must be used in Tampa and is available on the Courts web site at http://www.flmb.uscourts.gov/procedures/documents/chapter13plan.pdf)
+Chapter 13 Plan (The Model Plan must be used and is available on the Courts web site at http://www.flmb.uscourts.gov/procedures/documents/Chapter13Plan.pdf

-Disclosure of Compensation of Attorney for Debtor (form B 203)
+Disclosure of Compensation of Attorney for Debtor (B2030)

-Disclosure of Compensation of Bankruptcy Petition Preparer (form B280)
+Disclosure of Compensation of Bankruptcy Petition Preparer (B280)

-Declaration and Signature of Non-Attorney Petition Preparer/Notice to Debtor by Non-Attorney Petition Preparer (form B19)
+Declaration and Signature of Non-Attorney Petition Preparer/Notice to Debtor by Non-Attorney Petition Preparer (B119)